OpenFuturePlatform/open-api-python-sdk/README.md

 # open-api-sdk

-A library for interactions with Open Platform.
+Open-api-sdk is a library for interaction with Open Platform.

 ## Content